0 Products

 The Quantum Series is a suite of hop-derived, varietal-specific beverage solutions with the finest, most aromatic hop notes on the market that won't add sugar, calories, or mouthfeel.
 Just recognizable hop flavors and aromas that are ideal for every style of beer.

-Brewing with actual cannabis flower is an option, but legal hurdles often make it impractical.
-Fortunately, it’s simple for craft brewers to add water-soluble, TTB-approved BrewGas Series to their beers.
+Using actual cannabis flower is an option, but legal hurdles often make it impractical.
+Fortunately, it’s simple for craft brewers to add water-soluble terpene solutions, like the TTB-approved BrewGas Series, to craft their next dank beer.

-This means that dank beers are just getting started!
-Brewers can easily experiment with dank cannabis and hop flavors to create completely new beer experiences.
+Dank beverages are just getting started.
+Start experimenting with dank cannabis and hop flavors and create completely new beer experiences that redefine the world of brewing.

-We provide novel solutions for beverage manufacturers looking to streamline, innovate, and gain a competitive edge.
-With our knowledge, technology, and extensive resources, we’ve crafted our collections to make it even easier to craft the exact beverage your consumers are thirsty for.
+At Abstrax, we provide novel solutions for beverage manufacturers of all sizes looking to streamline, innovate, and gain a competitive edge.
+With our knowledge, technology, and extensive resources, we’ve crafted our collections to provide recognizable flavors and aromas that consumers love.

 See other TERPENES news